joshmsmith/workflow-web/README.md

 workflow.go:  _ = UpcertSearchAttribute(ctx, "CustomStringField", "COMPLETED")
 ```

-Note: If you simulate a banking service outage on a deposit activity the BANK_SERVICE_AVAILABLE env is read by the worker on startup so changing the env required a worker restart.
+Note: To simulate a banking service outage on an activity without the need to restart the workers there is a bank status UI in the Bank management app.

 ## Start the webapp and navigate to view the local tasks